Gastastrophe/CPS410-F20-Team05/readme.md

 	1. Enjoy!

 	### Version Table
-	If you still encounter issues, here are the verion table tested with this build:
+	If you still encounter issues, here are the versions of software tested with this build:

 	Program | Version
 	------------ | -------------